javadev/cobol-copybook-file-to-json/README.md

      -f json,csv
 ```

-This command converts the COBOL copybook data from `sku.dat` using the layout file `sku.txt` and outputs the results in both JSON and CSV formats to the `sku` directory.
+This command converts the COBOL copybook data from `sku.dat` using the layout file `sku.txt` and outputs the results as `sku.json` and `sku.csv`.